Surrounded by Time: Critical

 Surrounded by Time received positive reviews from critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received a weighted average score of 83, based on 9 reviews, indicating "universal acclaim".
 Critics mainly praised Jones' vocal ability at a late point in his career as well as the songs selected to be covered for the album.

 The Daily Telegraphs Neil McCormick awarded the album five out of five stars, lauding Jones' vocal ability at 80 years of age.
 He also applauded the selection of songs for the album, calling the performance of "I'm Growing Old" in particular "a powerful statement in this age-defying business.
 Jones turns it into an act of gentle if sorrowful surrender."
-Writing for musicOMH, Ben Hogwood praised Jones' vocals, saying that he is "expressing more emotion than he probably has at any point in his career," as well as Ethan Johns' production and the instrumental performances by the session musicians.
+Writing for musicOMH, Ben Hogwood praised Jones' vocals, saying that he is "expressing more emotion than he probably has at any point in his career", as well as Ethan Johns' production and the instrumental performances by the session musicians.
 He also considered the album to be more than a standard covers album, stating "it is more a series of songs that Jones and his cohorts have taken into the repair shop, stripped down to the bare bones, and rebuilt in the shape of their new front man."

-Lisa Wright of DIY also considered it to go beyond a typical covers album, writing that "ostensibly a covers collection ... it instead comes across as something of a send off - a release that embraces the gravitas and legacy of Tom’s life and attempts to tie up the loose ends.
-Clash Music praised Jones for pushing boundaries on the album, calling Surrounded by Time a "12 strong song cycle that finds Tom Jones doing exactly as he pleases.
+Lisa Wright of DIY also considered it to go beyond a typical covers album, writing that "ostensibly a covers collection ... it instead comes across as something of a send off – a release that embraces the gravitas and legacy of Tom’s life and attempts to tie up the loose ends."
+Clash praised Jones for pushing boundaries on the album, calling Surrounded by Time a "12 strong song cycle that finds Tom Jones doing exactly as he pleases.
 It’s an extraordinary balancing act, another vital page in this remarkable ongoing chapter."
 Writing for AllMusic, Thom Jurek called the album "magnificent" and said that it is "redolent with wisdom and a raging lust for life that is free of camp.
 It offers abundant proof that despite the passing of years, Jones has lost none his power or swagger."
 The Independents Helen Brown thoroughly enjoyed the album, calling Jones "an ongoing triumph of hope and experience."

 The Guardians Alexis Petridis wrote a less favourable review of the album, but still enjoyed parts of it; he praised certain cover versions while stating "the other experiments are a mixed bag."
 He additionally praised Jones' desire to freely record whatever he pleases despite being primarily known for "belting out 'It's Not Unusual' at Hampton Court Palace and the Rhyl Events Arena".